 Baker’s most vocal alleged victim, known as AYL, told the Royal Commission into Institutional Responses to Child Sexual Abuse all about her experience at Neerkol and the hell Baker put her through.

-AYL was just 10-years-old when she was sent to live at Neerkol in 1961.
+AYL was just ten years old when she was sent to live at Neerkol in 1961.

 According to AYL’s testimony at the Royal Commission, Baker allegedly cornered her the next day and raped her with both his fingers and a broom handle.
 He allegedly told her if she made another accusation against him, he would force the broom not a “few inches, but a few feet” inside her.